detective-lo/planner/README.md

-# ToDoList
+# Planner
-A simple text-based planner where a user can add, remove, and display tasks.
+A text-based planner where a user can add, remove, and display tasks.
 Implemented using a linked list.

 ----------------------------------------